microsoft/bedrock/cluster/azure/README.md

 Terraform allows for a few [different ways to configure](https://www.terraform.io/docs/providers/azurerm/index.html) `terraform` to interact with Azure.
 Bedrock is using the [Service Principal with Client Secret](https://www.terraform.io/docs/providers/azurerm/auth/service_principal_client_secret.html) method specifically through the use of environment variables.

-For POSIX based systems (Linux, Mac), one would set the variables as follows (using the values from the Service Principal created [above](#create-an-azure-service-principal)):
+For POSIX based systems (Linux, Mac), set the variables like this (using the values from the Service Principal created [above](#create-an-azure-service-principal)):

 ```bash
 export ARM_SUBSCRIPTION_ID=7060ac3f-7a3c-44bd-b54c-4bb1e9cabcab